 Legal

-Law firms and legal departments utilize OCR to manage vast volumes of legal documents.
-This includes contract analysis, e-discovery, and document indexing, allowing legal professionals to locate critical information efficiently.
+Law firms and corporate legal teams rely on OCR to handle large volumes of documents.
+From contract review to e-discovery and indexing, OCR helps legal professionals find crucial information more efficiently.

 Future Trends in OCR and Document Management